HakubJozak/josef/README.md

 You are guiding a robot through a grid world, learning the programming basics along the way.
 It runs inside a browser thanks to [Opal].
 Inspired by [Karel] and its many descendants.
-[Josef is Karel's brother].
+[Josef is Karel's brother](https://en.wikipedia.org/wiki/Brothers_%C4%8Capek)(https://en.wikipedia.org/wiki/Brothers_%C4%8Capek).

 ## Example in Czech